eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 # Implementation Status

-The practices proposed in this document to make it easier to identify and find code associated with an Internet-Draft or RFC have been used for [draft-ietf-shmoo-hackathon](https://datatracker.ietf.org/doc/draft-ietf-shmoo-hackathon/).
+The practices proposed in this document are followed by [draft-ietf-shmoo-hackathon](https://datatracker.ietf.org/doc/draft-ietf-shmoo-hackathon/).

 # Security Considerations